Did You Ever Wonder How Long Do Copper Water Lines Last?

 • Lead Water Main: 100 Years

 There are several water main materials that have been commonly used in the past.
 Of course, your home may not have a copper water main installed right now.
 Your failing or failed water main just might not made of copper.
-It might alternately be brass, copper, galvanized steel, cast iron, pvc, or even lead.
-Each has their own individual lifespan, with comparative pros and cons.
-If the original water main in your home is broken or corroded to the point of breaking, then replacement will be necessary.
-Of course local plumbing code dictates your choice of material.
+It might alternately be brass, copper, galvanized steel, cast iron, pvc, or even lead; which typically differ than how long copper water lines last.

 While there are types of water main that can last longer than copper, their downsides are also more significant.
 Cast iron, for example, is the most susceptible to rust.
 Lead, of course, is not used anymore because it can become the source of household lead poisoning.
+Lead water lines in NYC are also not legal to perform a water main repair and must be replaced in full whenever a leak or work is required for any reason.

 How Long Do Copper Water Lines Last?